ajobi/vue-snip/README.md

 </template>
 ```

-Most of the time, you would probably pass in the explicit `maxLines` value:
+Most of the time, you probably need to pass in the `maxLines` value:

 ``` html
 <template>